 I honestly don’t think Slack is solving anything as compared to email, and in a lot of cases, it’s quite simply making things worse.

 As a longtime Slack user (early beta), I started out loving Slack.
 Now, after a year of using it while working remotely due to the pandemic?
-I hate it.
+I kind of hate it.

 Slack as an application is fine.
 It works well and looks nice.
 It generally doesn’t get in my way to do what it is supposed to do.
 I can type messages, read various channels and generally communicate with others in our company.

-Where it falls apart badly is that it doesn’t do much of anything to prevent the things that used to drive me mad when I was working in the office.
+Where it falls apart badly is that it doesn’t do much of anything to prevent the things that used to really frustrate me when I was working in the office.

 Specifically I’m talking about the drive-by interruption where I would be sitting at my desk, with headphones on to signal that I am actively in the process of work.
 Someone would invariably interrupt me, breaking me out of that context and into a conversation (usually trivial).

 This is quite literally almost 100% of my Slack.
 It’s honestly just a series of interruptions to my work day, the vast majority of which are ill-timed, unimportant and counterproductive.